-Beginning in or about 2007, and continuing through in or about April 2011, Sunrise Technologies and Trading Corporation, a/k/a Sunrise, a/k/a ST&T ("Sunrise"), conspired or acted in concert with others, known and unknown, to bring about or to take actions that constituted a violation of the Regulations.
-The purpose of the conspiracy was to bring about the export of U.S.-origin computer equipment, items which were classified under Export Control Classification Number ("ECCN") 5A992, and controlled for antiterrorism reasons, which were subject to the Regulations and the Iranian Transaction Regulations, from the United States to Iran, through the United Arab Emirates ("UAE"), without the required U.S. Government authorization.
+Beginning in or about 2007, and continuing through in or about April 2011, Shih conspired or acted in concert with others, known and unknown, to bring about or to take actions that constituted a violation of the Regulations.
+The purpose of the conspiracy was to bring about the export of U.S.-origin computer equipment, items classified under Export Control Classification Number ("ECCN") 5A992, and controlled for antiterrorism reasons, which were subject to the Regulations and the Iranian Transactions Regulations ("ITR"), from the United States to Iran, through the United Arab Emirates ("UAE"), without the required U.S. Government authorization.
 Pursuant to Section 560.204 of the ITR, administered by the Department of the Treasury's Office of Foreign Assets Control ("OFAC"), an export to a third country intended for transshipment to Iran is a transaction that requires OFAC authorization.
-Pursuant to Section 746.7 of the Regulations, no
+Pursuant to Section 746.7 of the Regulations, no person may engage in the exportation of an item subject to both the Regulations and the ITR without authorization from OFAC.